 01 of 04

-Buying quilted fabric is easy but you can't always find the weight and color you want, to say nothing of the expense.
+Buying quilted fabric is easy but you can't always find the weight and color you want.
+Or sometimes the fabric you want is simply out of budget.
 Many sewing projects such as small kitchen appliance covers or tote bags are best made with quilted fabrics but your supplier may have limited supplies of pre-quilted fabric.
-Learn to make your own quilted fabric to have exactly what you want and save money!
+Knowing how to make your own quilted fabric to have exactly what you want and save money.

 Continue to 2 of 4 below.

-- Safety pins - large enough to not bunch the layers of fabric.
+- Safety pins: The should be large enough to not bunch the layers of fabric.

 - Seam guide or template